 Users Tasks Create custom processes in the Designer as required.
 Create and configure schedules as required.
 Create and configure password policies as required.
 Administrators for the IT Shop Administrators must be assigned to the Request & Fulfillment IT Shop Administrators application role.
 Users with this application role: Assign groups to IT Shop structures.
+Product owner for the IT Shop Product owners must be assigned to the Request & Fulfillment IT Shop Product owners application role or a child application role.
+Users with this application role: Approve through requests.
+Edit service items and service categories under their management.
 Administrators for organizations Administrators must be assigned to the Identity Management Organizations Administrators application role.
-Users with this application role: • Assign groups to departments, cost centers, and locations.
-Business roles admin- istrators Administrators must be assigned to the Identity Management Business roles Administrators application role.
+Users with this application role: Assign groups to departments, cost centers, and locations.
+Business roles administrators Administrators must be assigned to the Identity Management Business roles Administrators application role.
 Users with this application role: Assign groups to business roles.